2007 Colorado Buffaloes football team

 The 2007 Colorado Buffaloes football team represented the University of Colorado at Boulder in the 2007 NCAA Division I FBS football season.
 The team was coached by Dan Hawkins in his second season at Colorado and played their home games at Folsom Field.
 Colorado finished 6–7 after losing in the Independence Bowl to Alabama.
 2007 was Colorado's first consecutive losing season in 22 years, but represented a vast improvement over the team's 2–10 mark in 2006.
+This was the last Colorado team to be invited to a bowl game until 2016.